jianwen-android/notes-sst-/Computing+/Revision Checklist.md

 1. Explaining of problem solving techniques not required (?)
 2. Half of Chapter 4 is focused on Python programming (tested but trivial in theory paper)
+3. Explaning of symbols or psuedocode syntax is not required
+	1. Note that they can still ask you what a flowchart or psuedocode is supposed to do
-3. Chapter 9 is solely on logic gates (no explaining so everything has already been covered by Electronics) 4.
+4. Chapter 9 is solely on logic gates (no explaining so everything has already been covered by Electronics)

 # Common Test